Misc

 Lake Meyer

 Lake clarity is about 2 feet due to an algae bloom.
-Clarity should improve with cooler temperatures.
 Water temperature is in the low 80s.
 Most fish suspended at depths not greater than 6 feet.
 Black Crappie - Good: Use spinnerbaits or jig tipped with minnow in 6 feet of water or less.
 Trolling is a great option.
 Bluegill - Good: Try small hooks tipped with a waxworm or a small piece of worm under bobber.
 Channel Catfish - Slow: Use a nightcrawler on a hook fished at the bottom.
 Largemouth Bass - Good: Try a spinnerbait along the edge of vegetation.
 Reports of anglers catching quite a few small bass.

 North Bear Creek